How to Promote an E-commerce Business With Gleam

 If you're an established brand with a sizeable following then you may not even need to run a contest to procure user-generated content.
 The chance to be featured in your gallery or on your social media feed will provide most users with enough incentive to send photos your way.

 Remember to be highly specific when choosing your hashtag.
-The hashtag should be unique to your brand and campaign theme so only relevant content will show up in your gallery.
+It should be unique to your brand and campaign theme so only relevant content will show up in your gallery.
 This is especially important because hashtags are publicly circulated and not regulated by anyone.